Skip to content

 Best Things To Do In New Delhi!

-The Jama Mosque is the largest mosque in India and one of the largest mosques in the world.
+The Jama Mosque is the largest in India and one of the largest mosques in the world.
 It was inaugurated in 1650 by the Mughal Emperor Shah Jahan, who also built the Taj Mahal and the Red Fort.
-It took six years to complete the massive red sandstone structure at the cost of one million rupees.
+The massive red sandstone structure cost one million rupees and took six years to complete.

 It is one of the best examples of Mughal architecture in India.
-The mosque is distinguished by its tall minaret towers and domes that can be seen from a far distance.
-The Jama Mosque reflects the Mughal architectural style with its Islamic, Indian and Persian influences.
+The mosque is distinguished by its tall minaret towers and domes, which can be seen from afar.
+The Jama Mosque reflects the Mughal architectural style with Islamic, Indian, and Persian influences.

 Shah Jahan also ensured that the mosque and its pulpit stood higher than his residence and throne.
-Once you have passed through the entrance gate, you will find yourself in the large courtyard.
+You will find yourself in the large courtyard after passing through the entrance gate.
 There is room for over 20,000 worshippers!

 Jama Masjid is still an active mosque.
-The mosque is closed to tourists during prayer times.
+It is closed to tourists during prayer times.
 If you are not dressed appropriately for a visit, you will be given a robe at the entrance.
-Women should also be covered on sleeves and legs, and you have to take off your shoes.
+Women should also be covered in sleeves and legs; you must remove your shoes.

-The appearance of the mosque is simply amazing and almost a bit intimidating.
-The gorgeous onion domes, the 260 columns, the glowing red sandstone, the white marble, the symmetrical architecture… Rounded off by two minarets that rise 40 meters into the sky on both sides.
-Incredible what the 5000 workers created here in 1650!
+The mosque’s appearance is simply excellent and almost a bit intimidating.
+The gorgeous onion domes, the 260 columns, the glowing red sandstone, the white marble, the symmetrical architecture… all rounded off by two minarets that rise 40 meters into the sky on both sides.
+It’s incredible what the 5,000 workers created here in 1650!

 Gurudwara Bangla Sahib Temple